abbott567/blog/src/views/posts/making-microservices-accessible/post.md

 To a blind user, the entire context of the service is gone.
 They will likely have questions:
 - What has happened?
 - Am I still applying for Universal Credit?
-- Have I clicked one something by mistake?
+- Have I clicked on something by mistake?
 - Is it a cyber-attack, and is my personal information safe?

 ##### 3.2.3 Consistent Navigation